Matteo Croce personal homepage

 I started IDA to look at this binary, clearly httpConfUpload was the function to start hacking from.

-Given a reference to des_min_do and some strings starting with DES_ I suspected that DES is the cypher used to encrypt the file.
+Given a reference to des_min_do and some strings starting with DES_, I suspected that DES is the cipher used to encrypt the file.

-Furthermore, it has lot of bitwise operators and loops, common for cryptographic function:
+Furthermore, it has a lot of bitwise operators and loops, common for cryptographic functions:

-Before calling this function, on the stack is pushed a pointer to a constant null terminated string.
+Before calling this function, a pointer to a constant null-terminated string is pushed onto the stack.
 It could be some salt or key passed to the encryption function as an argument so I noted this string which was 478DA50BF9E3D2CF.

 I tried to decrypt it with mdecrypt using that string as key but without success: